liliwu8/fssp-food-products-app/README.md

 # world cuisine
-Ecommerce like shop where you can get your dish around the world.
+Ecommerce like shop where you can get your dishes around the world.

 ## Important Links